imakewebthings/imakewebthings.github.com/_drafts/2012-04-04-automating-tedium.md

 - Work on *Client Project*.
 - After dinner, fix a bug in Waypoints.
 - Make an improvement to a transition theme in deck.js.
-- Work on a draft of this post for the blog.
+- Work on a draft of this blog post.
 - Check email.
 - Screw around.
 Facebook, games, read blogs, fantasy baseball, etc.